nickolasburr/git-extend/README.md

 ## Command Wrappers

 As one might anticipate, a command wrapper is an executable script with the equivalent name of its Git builtin counterpart.
 For example, `git-log` for `git log`, `git-add` for `git add`, and so on.
+However, command wrappers are not limited to Git builtins.
+You can also create arbitrary Git commands using the same conventions, and `git-extend` will resolve the command accordingly.

 Templates are provided for several porcelain commands, including: